Individual Voluntary Arrangement (IVA)

-Proposals are put to a meeting of creditors and if 75% in value of those who vote agree to the IVA, then all creditors, even those voting against the proposal are bound by it.
+Proposals are put to creditors usually at a virtual meeting using a decision procedure such as a conference call or video conference and if 75% in value of those who vote agree to the IVA, then all creditors, even those voting against the proposal are bound by it.
 An Insolvency Practitioner (IP), who holds a license from a regulatory body, must agree that the IVA is fair to both the individual proposing the IVA and to their creditors.
 The IP will become the supervisor of the IVA on its approval and will be responsible for ensuring that it is implemented as agreed.

 Who would benefit from an IVA ?

 People who may find the IVA route a preferable alternative to bankruptcy include: